skepticaldude/devops-learning/LabEx/Red Hat Enterprise Linux/README.md

 Globbing: Use * (multi-char), ? (single-char), and [] (ranges) to select groups of files.

-Brace Expansion: Efficiently create or list items like file{1..3}.txt or report_{jan,feb}.log.
+Brace Expansion: Efficiently create or list items like file{1..3}.txt or report_{jan,feb}.log. #to list multiple files at once

 Tilde Expansion: Using ~ as a shortcut for the home directory.